-Amjevita is an immunomodulator, or in other words, a drug that modulates the immune system.
-It is considered a biologic disease-modifying antirheumatic drug (DMARD).
+Amjevita is considered a biologic disease-modifying antirheumatic drug (DMARD).
 Amjevita is a genetically engineered antibody, or protein used by the immune system to identify and neutralize substances.
 Amjevita is believed to work by inhibiting tumor necrosis factor alpha (TNF-α), a chemical messenger involved in autoimmune attacks.

 How do I take it?

-Amjevita is administered as a subcutaneous injection every week or every other week.
+Prescribing information states that Amjevita is administered as a subcutaneous injection (under your skin) once every two weeks.

-The FDA-approved label for Amjevita lists common side effects including headache, rash, infections, and injection site reactions.
+The FDA-approved label for Amjevita lists common side effects including respiratory tract infections, sinusitis, injection site reactions, headache, and rash.

-Rare but serious side effects listed for Amjevita can include severe infections, heart failure, increased risk for certain types of cancer, lupus-like syndrome, severe allergic reactions, and the development of demyelinating conditions such as multiple sclerosis.
+Rare but serious side effects listed for Amjevita include severe infections, heart failure, increased risk for lymphoma and other cancers, lupus-like syndrome, severe allergic reactions, and the development of nerve conditions such as multiple sclerosis.

 For more details about this treatment, visit:

 Amjevita (Adalimumab-atto) — GoodRx